Articles

 Webflow provides native tools for tracking your bandwidth usage, making it easier to stay on top of your site's performance.
 Here's how to access and use these features effectively:

-1. Navigate to your Webflow project settings
+1. Navigate to your Webflow Site settings > Site usage

-3. Select your desired date range for analysis
+2. Select your desired date range for analysis

 Analyze your current Webflow bandwidth usage